Rhythm & Vines

 Rhythm and Vines (commonly known as R&V, RnV or Rhythm) is an annual music festival held at Waiohika Estate vineyard, 11 km northwest of Gisborne, New Zealand.
 The festival began in 2003 and was held for the one day of New Year's Eve until 2008 when it expanded to the three days of 29–31 December.
+In July 2026, Rhythm and Vines' organisers announced that the festival would move to a new undisclosed location in 2027.

 History

 Rhythm and Vines was founded in 2003 by University of Otago friends Hamish Pinkham, Tom Gibson, and Andrew Witters.
 They wanted to hold an event for their university friends to celebrate the New Year in a safe and secure location where they would be entertained by New Zealand musicians.
 The festival has been held each year at Waiohika Estate, Witters' family home.

 The first festival had one performance stage, featured dub/reggae/funk band The Black Seeds and was attended by 1800 guests.
-In 2004 a second stage was added and 5,500 people attended with dub/drum and bass/reggae/roots band Salmonella Dub the headline act.
+In 2004, a second stage was added and 5,500 people attended with dub/drum and bass/reggae/roots band Salmonella Dub the headline act.
 The 2005 event featured roots/dub/reggae/jazz/soul band Fat Freddy's Drop.
 The 2006 festival had four stages, featured overseas artists such as Mylo and attracted a crowd of 15,000 people.

 In 2008, Rhythm and Vines expanded to a three-day event which allowed the organisers to contract bands that were not previously available.
 This was large factor in making the 2008–2009 festival line-up the strongest yet by far, with many renowned international acts on the bill.
 Accommodation for the festival is mostly provided by BW Summer Festival, a seven-day camping festival that features bands such as Flume, Kora, and State of Mind.

 2010 saw Rhythm and Vines sell-out, hosting international acts such as N.E.R.D, Netsky, Chase & Status, Chromeo, Justice, Flying Lotus & Tinie Tempah along with New Zealand acts Shihad, The Naked and Famous and Dragon with a record breaking, capacity crowd of 25,000.

-In 2014 Rhythm and Vines introduced the Arcadia Afterburner concert stage, brought in from Glastonbury Festival.
+In 2014, Rhythm and Vines introduced the Arcadia Afterburner concert stage, brought in from Glastonbury Festival.

 In 2017, Madeline Anello-Kitzmiller, from Portland, Oregon, was attending Rhythm and Vines; she was topless, having paid to have her breasts painted with glitter at a stall at the festival.
 While walking through the venue with a friend, a man came up behind her and groped one of her decorated breasts, then retreated to where he had been sitting.
 Anello-Kitzmiller and her friend retaliated by pouring a drink on the man and hitting him in the face four times.
 The incident, captured on video, went viral and made international news.

+On 21 July 2026, the festival's organisers announced that Rhythm & Vines would move to a new undisclosed location in 2027.
+The festival will be hosted for the last time at Gisborne's Waiohika Estate in 2026.